fortinet/forticonverter-tools/README.md

 #### Output

-In `[outputDirectory]`, a directory is created for each category, and each object in a category is saved to its own text file.
+In `[output_directory]`, a directory is created for each category, and each object in a category is saved to its own text file.
 Please compress all the directories into a ZIP file and use the ZIP as the input of FortiConverter.

 ### Support
 Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.
 For direct issues, please contact `fconvert_feedback@fortinet.com`.